<> <> <> <>

 The humble scalp massage stimulates blood vessels, which in turn, encourages blood flow and helps deliver oxygen and nutrients where it's needed most.
 It also stretches the hair follicles, which helps to promote thicker hair growth.

+You can perform the massage with your hands or you might want to opt for a derma roller and practice microneedling on your scalp at home.
 The derma roller contains hundreds of teeny, tiny needles that, when rolled across your head, rupture the outer layer of the dermis and encourage blood flow to the area.

 This triggers a healing response in the scalp and has hair growth-promoting effects.
 It might sound a little intimidating to roll 1mm needles across your scalp but we promise it doesn't hurt!